Slack vs Discord: Everything You Need to Know (2026)

 Regarding aesthetics, both apps have their perks.

-Slack allows you to switch between light and dark themes, but it also offers a myriad of nuanced theme options.
+Slack lets you switch between light and dark themes, but it also offers a myriad of nuanced theme options.
 If you’re feeling creative, you can even make a fully customized theme, choosing any colors you like.

 Making a custom theme in Slack